moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/index.md

 ## Module 1: Understanding data needs

-To create a successful data product, it’s crucial to first understand the business context and requirements.
+To create a successful Data Product, it’s crucial to first understand the business context and requirements.
 This module focuses on capturing key needs and expectations:

 <div class= "grid cards" markdown>